-It doesn’t matter if you’re writing a blog post, designing an infographic, or setting up a webinar.
+It doesn’t matter what type of content you’re creating.
 Start by thinking about who (the persona) you want to reach.
-In other words, by identifying and recognizing the different customers you’re selling to, it’s easier to prevent yourself from narrowing your audience down too much.
+In other words, identify the different customers you’re selling to.
+That way, it’s easier to prevent yourself from narrowing your audience down too much.

-Above all, the goal here is to craft content that connects with your target audience during the right time throughout their buying journey.
+Above all, the goal is to craft content that connects with your target audience during their buying journey.
 Otherwise, the information you provide might not resonate.

 4: Understand Content’s Role in the Sales Funnel

-B2B marketers should identify and leverage multimedia opportunities during every stage of the marketing funnel.
+B2B marketers should identify and leverage opportunities during every stage of the marketing funnel.
 That includes understanding content’s role in the buyer’s journey.
-There are some similarities between each funnel – the marketing funnel includes the attract, engage, and delight phase.
+There are some similarities between each funnel.

 Let’s look at the sales funnel and content creation examples at each phase:

 - Awareness: Blogs, infographics, and social media posts

 - Consideration: Case studies, downloadable resources, and ebooks

 - Decision: Consultations, free trials, and live demos

 5: Embrace the Power of Content Creation Services